 - Under Rule Name enter the name of the profile, e.g., 2000 Sessions. - Click Next.

-- Under Audio check In and Out and set the Maximum Concurrent Sessions and Maximum Sessions Per Endpoint to recommended values, the values of 2000 for Audio and 100 for Video were used in the sample configuration. - Click Finish.
+- Under Audio check In and Out and set the Maximum Concurrent Sessions and Maximum Sessions Per Endpoint to recommended values, the value of 2000 for Audio.
+Repeat for video if needed. - Click Finish.

 7.12.2.
 Media Rules